U.S. Capitol riot probe to release final report on assault by Trump backers

 "Rather than honor his constitutional obligation to 'take care that the laws be faithfully executed,' President Trump instead plotted to overturn the election outcome," the Democratic-led House of Representatives select committee said in a 160-page summary of the report released on Monday.

 Trump gave a fiery speech to his supporters near the White House the morning of Jan.
-6, and publicly chastised his vice president, Mike Pence, for not going along with his scheme to reject ballots cast in favor of Democrat Joe Biden.
+6, and publicly chastised his vice president, Mike Pence, for not going along with his scheme to reject ballots cast for Democrat Joe Biden.
 Trump then waited hours to make a public statement as thousands of his supporters raged through the Capitol, assaulting police and threatening to hang Pence.

 With Trump's fellow Republicans taking control of the House on Jan.
 3, the Democratic-led select committee must wrap up its work, and it ended with a bang.
 Monday marked the first time in U.S. history that a congressional committee referred a former president for criminal charges.